NavinduV/NavinduV/README.md

 ---

 ### Hi, I'm NavinduV 👋
-👀 I’m passionate about **Web Development** and love building interactive applications.
+- 👀 passionate about **Web Development** and love building interactive applications.
 - 💬 Ask me about **JavaScript and full-stack development**.
 - 🌱 Always learning and exploring new technologies to improve my skills.